Deckhouse Kubernetes Platform on VMware vSphere

 Deckhouse uses the ens192 interface as the default interface for virtual machines in vSphere.
 Therefore, when using static IP addresses in mainNetwork, you must create an interface named ens192 in the OS image as the default interface.

-• User with required set of permissions.
+• User with required set of privileges.

 • Network with DHCP server and access to the Internet